-- A failure to accurately or timely diagnose an illness or condition
+- failure to accurately or timely diagnose an illness or condition

 There are a number of factors involved in determining whether a claim for medical negligence can be made.

-Maddens Lawyers' accredited specialist in this area can assess your situation to determine if:
+Maddens Lawyers can assess your situation to determine if:

-- This negligence caused injury, pain and/or suffering
+- the negligence caused injury, pain and/or suffering

 This is an area that is best-served by obtaining specialist legal advice.
 Time limits can apply and these time limits can vary depending on the state in which the negligence is said to have occurred.